trwired/baseline-overlay/README.rst

 -------

-baseSize
+gridSize
-    (default value: *"10px"*)
+    (default value: *19*)

-    Set it to the font size of the regular text in your page.
+    Set it to the pixel of a single line.
+This is usually the pixel size of the font chosen to represent regular text multiplied by the unitless *line-height* attribute. *(i.e. if you choose font-size of 18px and line-height of 1.5, the gridSize parameter would be 27.)*

-gridHeight
-    (default value: *1.5*)

-    The multiplier by which the height of the line is calculated.
-Generally it should be equal to the value of *line-height* set for your regular text.

 lineColor
     (default value: *"#db186f"*)

     The color with which the lines in grid are painted with.

+textColor
+    (default value: *"#fff"*)

+    The color of the button's label.

 zIndex